SzntiDev/FishyJump/ReadMe.md

 ## Project Structure
 * `main.py`: The main game loop, containing all mechanics, drawing routines, and state logic.
 * `scrach.py`: The original baseline code used as a starting point for educational purposes.
-* `prompts_utilizados.md`: Documentation of the Socratic method used to develop the game step-by-step.
-* `DOCUMENTACION.md`: Detailed technical documentation and development roadmap.
 * `assets/`: Contains all sprites, UI elements, fonts, and backgrounds (e.g., Fish Fellas Assetpack).

 ## Configuration